digitalocean/container-blueprints/DOKS-wordpress/README.md

 ## Setting up a DigitalOcean Managed Kubernetes Cluster (DOKS)

 Before proceeding with tutorial steps, you need a DigitalOcean Managed Kubernetes Cluster (DOKS) available and ready to use.
-If you already have one configured, you can skip to the next section - [Setup DigitalOcean’s Managed Databases MySQL](#setup-digitaloceans-managed-databases-mysql).
+If you already have one configured, you can skip to the next section - [Configuring the WordPress MySQL DO Managed Database](#configuring-the-wordpress-mysql-do-managed-database).

 You can use below command to create a new DOKS cluster: